gaois/terminologue/website/docs/intro.en.md

 ## Term sharing

 Another innovative and unusual feature of Terminologue is that a term can be shared among multiple entries.
 When a term is shared, Terminologue communicates that fact to the user with an icon beside the term.
 You can click the icon to see which other entries share this term.
-But most importantly, the icon is there to warn you that if you make any changes to the term here, the same changes will automatically propagate the other entries too.
+But most importantly, the icon is there to warn you that if you make any changes to the term here, the same changes will automatically apply the other entries too.

 ![This entry contains two terms, one of which is shared with one other entry.](/docs/intro13.png)